Tuesday, November 29, 2011

 Everything was already there on the path for everyone.
 It was just waiting for the right time.
 Whether there were some good or bad experiences, they were all learning process for us to realize selflessness and compassion.

 When we know what is yoga, we will know that teaching yoga has very little to do with qualification and certification coming from attending yoga teachers training courses.
-Yoga teachers training courses are for people to learn to become their own teacher.
+Yoga teachers training courses are merely one of the platforms for people to learn to become their own teacher.
 When one realizes the teacher within oneself, one will know that everything and everyone are teachers to teach everyone something.
 One will be free from discrimination and hatred towards anyone and anything, and will respect everyone and everything as they are.
 And naturally, one can also guide other people to become their own teachers to realize unconditional love and peace, without the need of any certifications, or authorization, or acknowledgement from anyone or any organizations.

 It’s not important whether we know the names of the yoga poses in English or Sanskrit, or not, and what type of yoga we practice and what are the benefits of the yoga exercises.
 Practicing yoga is not about attaining the benefits from the yoga exercises at all.
 Knowing the names of the yoga poses in different languages and which type of yoga we practice have nothing to do with the realization of unconditional love and peace.
 It’s about letting go of the ego and egoism of attachment, identification, expectation, desire of craving and aversion towards our actions and the fruit of actions, or towards the yoga practice and the result of the yoga practice.